 This is part two of VICE Gaming's documenting of the early hours of No Man's Sky, with different experiences unfolding in different parts of the world.
 Austin Walker's first entry is here, and it's recommended that you read that before continuing with this piece.
-In the coming days we'll have contributions from Patrick Klepek, and new entries from both Mike and Austin.
+In the coming days, we'll have contributions from Patrick Klepek, and new entries from both Mike and Austin.
+We hope to paint a picture for you of what the game feels like—its strengths and flaws and frustrations.
+And hopefully by the end of the week, we can all come to some kind of agreement (or not) about what kind of game it is.
 Remember, everyone's experience in this game will differ, so while there are particular moments mentioned below, you might not ever see the same thing.

 Dear Austin, and Patrick,

 Austin, about your headline: "No Man's Sky Is the Stress Reliever I Didn't Know I Needed."
 All I can really say to that is I'm glad to have had Abzû as my shut-off-the-outside-world escape these past few weeks, as if I'd come into my No Man's Sky experience anticipating a relaxing time, I'd be a shivering wreck in the corner right now.

 But then, that's what's wonderful about No Man's Sky, isn't it?
 Already, hundreds of thousands of players across the globe are beginning their journeys to the game's center, following the word of (the?)
 Atlas, a mysterious presence/gloopy blob that has laid down a breadcrumb trail from your starting point to whatever the end game is, and every one of these trips, spanning who knows how many hours, evenings and weekends, is going to be entirely unique and very personal to that pilot, that explorer, that trader, that survivor.
 And the last word's key, because what's already struck me about No Man's Sky is that its close-to-infinite universe is not a safe space.